top of page

 • Dec 31, 2025

-Living with someone who carries PTSD means learning to recognize the quiet signs.
+Living with someone who carries trauma means learning to recognize the quiet signs.
 Some days are calm.
-Other days are filled with tension, anxiety, or exhaustion that arrives without warning.
-Smokey seems to sense those shifts before words are spoken.
-He sits closer, presses his little body against my husband, and offers comfort without needing anything in return.
+Other days are filled with tension, anxiety, or exhaustion that shows up without warning.

 Comments